 At present, there are no visitor facilities at Garriskil Bog.

-The bog itself is very dangerous to walk on and unsupervised visits are not advised, encouraged or allowed.
+The bog itself is very dangerous to walk on (even more so after our restoration works) so unsupervised visits are not advised, encouraged or allowed.

-Should you wish to visit Garriskil Bog, please contact the LIFE office at 076 1002627 or via the CONTACT US page.
+Should you wish to visit Garriskil Bog, please contact the National Parks and Wildlife Service.
 Public access to state owned land can only be arranged this way.

-The LIFE project team will host open days and guided walks and talks in the near future, and will post details of same.
+The LIFE project team had hoped to host open days and guided walks and talks but Covid-19 put paid to that plan.

 Please check out our events calendar on the main page and also our social media.